-With a growing trend to excel in performance, that ultimate pursuit of finer detail, the Maestro V2 takes a step back and focuses on one of the core values: a faithful reproduction of sound.
+With a growing trend to excel in performance, that ultimate pursuit of finer detail, the Maestro V2 takes a step back and focuses on one of the core values of sound: a faithful reproduction of timbre.
 Maestro sounds balanced, and tonally accurate.
-It doesn’t strive to dazzle you with more than you came for; it delivers what you expect, but rarely hear – a sound that is true to the tone, a realistic resemblance of the music.
+It doesn’t strive to dazzle you with more than you came for; it delivers what you expect, but rarely hear – a sound that is true to the tone, and a realistic resemblance of the music.

 Unique Melody Maestro V2

 -Sensitivity: 109 dB

 The Maestro (V2) comes with the choice of 2 quality stock cables: a silver-plated copper and copper/silver hybrid, each in 8-wire configuration.
 The hybrid was used for the current review.
 The hybrid 8-braid has a fairly neutral tone, and is neither particularly warm nor bright.
 In addition, its top-end extension is only average.
 However, the cable not only provides a clean but smooth sound, it provides significant depth to the stage, contributing to the size and three-dimensionality of the Maestro’s stage, and as a result, its separation.
 As such, the cable forms an excellent contribution to the Maestro’s overall performance, resulting in one of the best pairings in the shootout.